Prioritizing the perpetual rise in pharmacy costs

 Integrating pharmacy and medical benefits

 Less-than-optimal treatment decisions are more likely when a patient does not have integrated medical and pharmacy benefits.
-Vesledahl offers an example involving 2 different HIV prevention medications, each offering the same protection from HIV:
+Matthew Vesledahl, chief affordability officer for UnitedHealthcare Employer & Individual, offers an example involving medications used to treat neuromyelitis optica spectrum disorder (NMOSD), a rare condition which can be treated with different medications:

-Someone with separate medical and pharmacy benefit carriers may end up receiving the $20,000 shot, because their carrier and pharmacy benefit manager (PBM) are not synced up on how to manage treatments that have options under both benefits.
+Someone with separate medical and pharmacy benefit carriers may end up receiving the $26,000 injection because their carrier and pharmacy benefit manager (PBM) are not synced up on how to manage treatments that have options under both benefits.

 “If you buy your medical and pharmacy benefits together, you are more likely to end up with a better cost outcome than if you didn’t otherwise,” Vesledahl says.
 “If you don’t manage holistically across your benefits, you risk higher costs.”